MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 ## Overview of Places Finder

-Like Room Finder, every meeting room and workspace must be set up in Exchange Online as a room mailbox or a workspace mailbox.
+Like Room Finder, every meeting room and workspace must be set up in Exchange Online as a room mailbox or as a workspace mailbox.

 Your room and workspace mailboxes will automatically show up in Places Finder once you've set up your location hierarchy to ensure all rooms and workspaces are tied to a building and floor.
 For more information on how to set up your hierarchy, see [Quick setup of buildings and floors](get-started/quick-setup-buildings-floors.md).

 ## Prerequisites

 > [!NOTE]
-> Places Finder is an opt-in feature and will be replacing the Room Finder experience once enabled in Outlook on the web, New Outlook for Windows, Outlook Desktop (Mac and Windows).
+> Places Finder is an opt-in feature and, once enabled, replace the Room Finder experience in Outlook on the web, New Outlook for Windows, Outlook Desktop (Mac and Windows).
 For more information, see [Opt in to the Microsoft Places Public Preview](opt-in-places-preview.md).

 Before you enable Places Finder, you must do the following: